-(1) Long-Term Debt and Interest Payable
+(l) Long-Term Debt and Interest Payable

 In the Government-Wide Financial Statements, long-term debt and other long-term obligations are reported as liabilities in the appropriate activities.
 Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are immediately expensed in the Government-Wide Financial Statements in addition to the Proprietary and Fiduciary Fund Statements in accordance with GASBs No. 65 and 86.
 In the Fund Financial Statements, with the exception of advances from other funds, long-term liabilities are not presented.
-Consequently, long term debt is shown as a reconciling item in the Reconciliation of the Governmental Funds Balance Sheet to the Government-Wide Statement of Net Position.
+Consequently, long term debt is shown as a reconciling item in the Reconciliation of the Government-Wide Statement of Net Position.